 - Create additional layers of customization based on specific user inputs, for example: filtering what symbols/icons are seen

-To understand how outdoor apps and review services function, we examined these mobile apps (from left to right): Strava, Washington Trails Association, AllTrails, Mountain Bike Project, Airbnb
+To understand how outdoor apps and review services function, we examined Strava, Washington Trails Association, AllTrails, Mountain Bike Project, and Airbnb.

-I was responsible for the design and structure of trail info screens and settings screen, along with two microinteractions.
+I was responsible for the design of the trail info screens and settings screen, along with animating two microinteractions.

-The trail info solution incorporates a fixed tool bar at the bottom of the screen for quick access of potential tasks.
-Aligning with our focus on personalization, I opted to make the ‘Donate’ feature more visible, as donations go to the mountain biking associations that maintain the trails for riders.
+The trail info screen incorporates a fixed tool bar at the bottom for quick access of potential tasks.
+Aligning with our focus on personalization, I opted to make the ‘Donate’ feature more visible, as donations go to associations that maintain the trails.

-The settings screen is fairly straightforward, displaying common language and logistical settings within the app.
-The main feature of the settings screen is the emergency information, and how that was made more accessible.
-It visually displays map location while giving concrete coordinates and a ‘Call 911’ button, providing all the information necessary in the event of low battery during any emergency.
+The main feature of the settings screen is emergency information.
+It displays map location, coordinates, and a ‘Call 911’ button, providing the information necessary in the event of an emergency.

 The microinteractions I animated include movement of the elevation chart and a payment processing animation.

-The segmented control at the top allows for a quick overview of the selected trail’s elevation.
+The segmented control allows for an overview and the selected trail’s elevation.
 The animation shows how users can ‘scrub’ the graph to see how the elevation changes as the distance changes.